TOAST-DOCS/Gamebase/en/ios-etc.md

 #### Add New Language Sets

-To use another language in addition to default Gamebase languages (en, ko, ja), add a value to the **localizedstring.json** file of the Resource folder under the Gamebase.bundle file.
+If you are using a language other than the default language provided by Gamebase (ko, en, ja, zh-CN, zh-TW, th), add a **localizedstring.json** file to `Copy Bundle Resources` in the Xcode project.

 The localizedstring.json has a format defined as below: